 It all comes down to intention, guidance, and context.

 Using psychedelic or psychoactive substances can provide profoundly positive experiences.
-They can reframe our problems and help us resolve them — bringing us more successful in life, and a higher state of health.
+They can reframe our problems and help us resolve them — bringing us more success in life, and a higher state of health.
 Psychedelic experiences clarify what’s truly important in life so we can truly enjoy our experience and help us become a better person to our friends, family, and strangers we encounter.

 But on the flip side, psychoactive substances can also give us a temporary means to escape our current reality — leading us into a regressive cycle of chasing perceived happiness.
 We’re not truly happy when we do this.
 Over time we become more lost and experience more suffering — which ultimately leads to an even higher reliance on the substance to “be happy.”